Updated August 22, 2023

 c.
 Repeat the above steps to link all the other checkboxes.

 d.
-In Status (Column C) appears to have a True/False value; checkboxes that are selected are “True”, depicting that the checkbox is selected, whereas “False” for the unselected checkbox.
+In Status (Column C) appears to have a True/False value; checkboxes that are selected are “True”, depicting that the checkbox is selected, whereas “False” is for the unselected checkbox.

 How to Use Checklist in Excel?

-A checklist can be used in Several Ways.
-To keep track of the number of tasks Completed/Pending:- Using the countif formula, you can see how many tasks have been completed, pending.
+A checklist can use in Several Ways.
+To keep track of the number of tasks Completed/Pending:- Using the countif formula, you can see how many tasks have been completed or are pending.

-One can strike out an option from a checklist when our task gets completed.
-This can be done by using the conditional formatting feature in the checklist.
-Below is the example where task such as Product research, designing market strategy & asking expert opinion has been completed, and longer needs to be considered in the future.
+One can strike out an option from a checklist when completing our task.
+Below is an example where task such as Product research, designing market strategy & asking for expert opinion has been completed and longer needs to be considered in the future.
+You can accomplish this by using the conditional formatting feature in the checklist.

 Based on your preference, we can apply conditional formatting by distinguishing the list based on a different background or font color to the checked items (TRUE values) or by strike format.
-To apply below the strike-through option.
+To use below the strike-through option.

 First, select the listed Product market survey.
 Go to the conditional formatting option available in the Home tab.
 Then go to the New Rule option.
-In the New Rule dialog box, in select, a rule type, select the last option, “Use a formula to determine which cells to format”.
+In the New Rule dialog box, select a rule type, and select the last option, “Use a formula to determine which cells to format”.

 In the Edit, the Rule Description portion, enter the formula: =$D3=TRUE.
 And Click on the Format button.

 In format cells, the dialog box selects the Strikethrough option.
 Note you can also choose font style & background color as per your choice.

-Checkboxes or checklists can also be used along with charts or tables to make it more interactive.
-Here in the below example, I have shown products A, B & C comparison with respect to the profit margin.
+Checkboxes or checklists can also be used with charts or tables to make it more interactive.
+In the example below, I have shown products A, B & C comparison with respect to the profit margin.

 Choose a table for which you want to create a chart.

 Select the data.
 Selecting the Insert Chart option available in the Insert toolbar.

 Choose the chart type.